-Figure 83: Multi F LMU183HV System Power Wiring and Communications Cable.
+Figure 86: Multi F LMU180HV and LMU18CHV System Power Wiring and Communications Cable.

 - All field-supplied wiring, components, and materials must comply with all applicable national, state, and local codes and requirements.
-Improper wiring will result in fire, electric shock, causing physical injury or death. - Ground wiring is required to prevent accidental electrical shock during current leakage, communication problems from electrical noise, and motor current leakage.
-On not connect the ground line to the pipes.
-There is a risk of fire, electric shock, explosion, resulting in physical injury or death. - Install a main shutoff switch or circuit breaker that interrupts all power sources simultaneously.
-There is a risk of fire, electric shock, explosion, resulting in physical injury or death.
+Improper wiring will result in fire, electric shock, physical injury or death. - Ground wiring is required to prevent accidental electrical shock during current leakage, communication problems from electrical noise, and motor current leakage.

+Do not connect the ground line to the pipes.
+There is a risk of fire, electric shock, explosion, physical injury or death. - Install a main shutoff switch or circuit breaker that interrupts all power sources simultaneously.
+There is a risk of fire, electric shock, explosion, physical injury or death.